ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 and backward compatible approach.
 Specifically, the "cost-mode" of the Path Vector cost type is "array", which indicates the value is a JSON array.
 Then, an ALTO client must check the value of the "cost-metric".
-If the value is "ane-path", meaning the JSON array should be further interpreted as a path of ANENames.
+If the value is "ane-path", it means that the JSON array should be further interpreted as a path of ANENames.

 The Path Vector cost type is specified in {{cost-type-spec}}.